What is Dextrocardia Situs Inversus?

-Some people who are affected have no obvious signs or symptoms.
-Others may experience the following signs and symptoms of dextrocardia situs inversus such as:
+Some individuals who are affected may exhibit no apparent signs or symptoms.
+Others may experience the following signs and symptoms of dextrocardia situs inversus, such as:

 - Breathing difficulty